Reexamine the dark matter scenario accounting for the positron excess in a new cosmic ray propagation model: RESULTS DISCUSSION

 \subsection{DM annihilation}

 We summarize the fitting results in Table~\ref{table:ann.} and show the corresponding spectra compared with data in Fig.~\ref{fig:ann.}.
-We find that both the $\mu^+\mu^-$ and $\tau^+\tau^-$ annihilation channels yield reasonable fits to the AMS-02 data, with the reduced $\chi^2$ values smaller than one.
+We find that both the $\mu^+\mu^-$ and $\tau^+\tau^-$ annihilation channels yield reasonable fits to the AMS-02 data, with the reduced $\chi^2$ values smaller than one\footnote{ Note that the very low $\chi^2$ values could be attributed to the absence of the correlations in systematic errors.
+While the AMS-02 collaboration does not provide these correlations, there are some theoretical attempts to construct them~\cite{Derome:2019jfs,Cuoco:2019kuu,Heisig:2020nse}.
+However, their validity remains unconfirmed.}.
 The $\tau^+\tau^-$ channel provides slightly better agreement with the total $e^{\pm}$ spectrum, exhibiting a more gradual decline at high energies compared to $\mu^+\mu^-$ and resulting in improved concordance with three data points in the $428.5-832.3$ GeV/n range.
-Since the high-energy end of the electron spectrum suffers severe energy losses, making it more easily influenced by nearby sources~\cite{Fang:2016wid,Fang:2017tvj}, it is acceptable that the $\mu^+\mu^-$ channel does not well reproduce these high-energy data points.
+Since the high-energy end of the electron spectrum suffers severe energy losses, making it more easily influenced by nearby sources~\cite{Atoian:1995ux, Kobayashi:2003kp, Profumo:2008ms, Hooper:2008kg, Yuksel:2008rf, Malyshev:2009tw, Blasi:2009hv, DiMauro:2015jxa, Fang:2016wid,Fang:2017tvj}, it is acceptable that the $\mu^+\mu^-$ channel does not well reproduce these high-energy data points.

 Regarding the positron spectrum, although both channels yield comparable results in terms of $\chi^2$ statistics, the $\tau^+\tau^-$ channel appears to generate an excess of positrons at the high-energy end because it exhibits a more gradual decline in its spectrum at high energies.
 It is important to note that this finding contradicts previous studies conducted with the standard propagation model using older AMS-02 data from the 2011-2015 period~\cite{AMS:2014bun}, where the $\tau^+\tau^-$ channel was strongly favored over the $\mu^+\mu^-$ channel.
 This discrepancy can be attributed to two factors.
 Firstly, the new AMS-02 data (2011-2017)\cite{AMS:2019rhg} extends to higher energies compared to the previous data, and for the first time, a spectral cut is observed.
 Secondly, the SDD model assumes that CRs propagating in the slow disk could contribute a harder component at high energies, which give rise to the positron flux compared to the standard propagation model, thereby compensating for the hard spectrum of the $\mu^+\mu^-$ channel.